wigging/computing-julia/README.md

 # :gem: Julia Computing

 The Julia programming language is a high-level, high-performance languauge that is suitable for scientific computing applications.
-This repository contains example code and a website about various aspects of Julia programming.
+This repository contains example code that demonstrates various aspects of Julia programming.

 ## Code examples